 - Uni-ball broad white gel pen (optional for lettering details)

-I started by doodling one nail polish bottle and check how it would fit in my bullet journal page.
+I started by doodling one nail polish bottle to check how it would fit on my bullet journal page.

 Here is the step by step nail polish bottle doodle tutorial:

-The first step was to draw one bottle and see how it looked complete.
+The first step for how to draw a nail polish bottle was to draw one bottle and see how it looked complete.
 I tested one washi tape in the middle too.